Tria Health's approach to a widely prevalent condition

 Diabetes is a high-cost chronic condition that also has a high prevalence among US adults, making it a double threat to employers trying to offer health insurance to employees and their dependents.
 There are many solutions in the market to treat diabetes, but taking a disease specific approach is not the best approach for a patient with diabetes.
 According to Tria Health’s book of business, 92% of patients with diabetes have at least one other condition and 73% have three or more.
 With each additional condition, healthcare costs rise exponentially and the patient’s quality of life suffers.

 Due to the unique needs of every patient, a personal consultative approach, supported by data and technology, is a proven method that works.
 Tria Health has been able to reduce A1C levels for members of self insured employers by 1.3% points.
 In addition, through an analysis of medical and pharmacy claims, Tria Health found that patients with diabetes who engaged with a Tria Health pharmacist for one-on-one coaching, had fewer poor health outcomes relating to the mismanagement of diabetes.
-When measuring poor health outcomes related specifically to the mismanagement of diabetes, members engaged with Tria Health were $2,328 less expensive that those who did not engage with Tria Health.
+When measuring poor health outcomes related specifically to the mismanagement of diabetes, members engaged with Tria Health were $2,328 less expensive than those who did not engage with Tria Health.

 Tria Health’s Pharmacy Advocate Program implements a high-tech and high-touch intervention,